didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 12. Assignment with expiration date confirmed

-Navigated to **AP-Finance-Access → Assignments**.
+Went to **AP-Finance-Access → Assignments**.

-Assignment visible with:
+The assignment was there with:
 - Status: **Delivered**
 - End date: **September 12, 2026** (30 days from assignment)
-- Access will be automatically revoked on that date
+- Access gets revoked on that date without anyone doing anything

 ![Assignment with expiry](12-assignment-with-expiry.png)